 - Distribution to beneficiaries must be in accordance with the governing instrument.

 - If the distribution to beneficiaries is not on the same date, then the distribution needs to be equalized.

 - Proper identification and analysis of nonstandard transactions.

-- Fiduciary should allocate the fees accurately between principal and income in accordance with the governing instrument or the state law.
+- The fiduciary should allocate the fees accurately between principal and income in accordance with the governing instrument or the state law.

-- Fiduciary should ensure that the trust has got all interest and dividends, and they are properly recorded.
+- The fiduciary should ensure that the trust has all interest and dividends and is properly recorded.